thanshaw02/receipt-api-kotlin/README.md

 This is another re-write of a small project I did previously, I'm building an API using the `Vert.x` frameform and `Kotlin`.

-The frontend is built using `TypeScript` and `Angular` -- this is my first time touching `Angular` in a year, my previoujs experience was strictly with `Angular.js`.
-This time around I am using `Angular 2` instead.
+The frontend is built using `TypeScript` and `Angular` -- this is my first time touching `Angular` in a bit, my previous experience was strictly with `Angular.js`.
+This time around I am using `Angular 2` instead, great learning experience and I'm able to work with TypeScript.

 # How to start the backend